 What you say can make a difference

-There are 10 near misses before a slip and fall occurs, which makes it critical for employees to speak up and say something to help create a “culture of safety,” said Dr. Corey Cronrath, Marshfield Clinic Health System occupational health medicine physician.
+There are many near misses before an injury occurs, which makes it critical for employees to speak up and say something when they see a safety hazard.
+This is how we create a “culture of safety,” said Dr. Corey Cronrath, Marshfield Clinic Health System occupational health medicine physician.

 “Employees speaking up about a potential hazard is so important,” Cronrath said.
 “It could be a loose or curled up rug.
 It could be a spot that isn’t salted when it’s slippery.
 A lot of people think, ‘Oh, I almost tripped on that’ and then keep walking.
-But the next person might trip.”
+But the next person might not be so lucky.”